akmmes/Sign-Language-Recognition-Using-DINO-s-Self-Attention-Mechanism/README.md

-# Summary of Work Done Using DINO Model
+# Summary of Work Done Using DINO Model for Irish Sign Language

 ## Objective:
 Enhance the recognition and understanding of micro and macro features of sign language gestures using the self-attention mechanisms of the DINO model.